Chances are that you’ve heard of a membership website before. Even if it doesn’t ring a bell, I bet you’re a part of one.

 Information You Need to Include in an Online Agreement

-You need to research thoroughly to know what information you need for the smooth running of your site.
+You need to research thoroughly to know what necessary information you need for the smooth running of your membership website and type of business.
 Try not to ask for too much information or sensitive data as this can scare members away.

 State very clearly all the benefits and services that a member I entitled to if he/she subscribes to your site.
 This is to prevent assumptions on the part of the member.